santi1110/bd-dynamodb-query-querying-books-read/README.md

 The unit tests in `BookDAOTest` are set-up with a mock database so that you can test your methods offline.
 The `main()` method is set-up in `BookApp` so that you can connect to the real BooksRead table and test your methods that way.

-When you've finished writing your code and testing, make sure rde workflow `dynamodbquery-prework-query` is passing and push.

 HINT:
 * [I'm getting the error 'no HASH key value present' when I attempt to query the table!](./hints/hint-01.md)